MalenaFG/Axpo-Tech-Challenge---Client/README.md

 - **Balancing Circles Details**:
   - View members categorized as producers (incomes) and consumers (outcomes), along with their insights and total forecast.
   - Displays the total imbalance for each balancing circle.
-Note: Currently experiencing challenges with this feature's accuracy.
   - Provides a one-day-ahead imbalance prediction, broken down by the hour of the day.

 ## Installation